• Skip to main content

 Emergency telephone numbers: Not present.

-Visa information: Visa Required by all.
-Transit passengers are exempt.
+Visa information: Required by all.
+Tourist and Business types granted

 Health information: Polio, Typhoid: Vaccination recommended.